riceissa/project-ideas/README.md

   up my orgmode file.
 If the tasks can be done by somebody that isn't me, why not keep that portion of the todo list public?
 * Give potential funders an idea of what they can fund.
 If I already want to see something in the world, a modest amount of funding can shift my priorities to work on that thing.
+By the way, since I tend to be busy with the things I am already working on, it's hard for me to tell whether I can actually work on a different thing even given funding, so I would prefer bounties that I can claim by completing or making progress on a project rather than some sort of pre-commitment to work on a project.
 * Find potential collaborators.
 Especially for the larger projects, it can be helpful to have other interested parties on board to divide up the work.
 * Give people a better idea of where I'm coming from.
 This is a broader point